metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `format` (String) Specify the data format to be printed.
 Supported formats are msgpack json, json_lines and json_stream.
 - `host` (String) Target host where Fluent-Bit or Fluentd are listening for Forward messages.
 - `json_date_format` (String) Specify the format of the date.
-Supported formats are double, epoch and iso8601 (eg: 2018-05-30T09:39:52.000681Z)
+Supported formats are double, epochand iso8601 (eg: 2018-05-30T09:39:52.000681Z)
-- `json_date_key` (String) TSpecify the name of the time key in the output record.
-To disable the time key just set the value to false.
+- `json_date_key` (String) TSpecify the name of the time key in the output record.To disable the time key just set the value to false.
+- `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--tcp--networking))
 - `port` (Number) TCP Port of the target service.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--tcp--tls))

+<a id="nestedatt--spec--tcp--networking"></a>
+### Nested Schema for `spec.tcp.networking`

+Optional:

+- `connect_timeout` (Number) Set maximum time expressed in seconds to wait for a TCP connection to be established, this include the TLS handshake time.
+- `connect_timeout_log_error` (Boolean) On connection timeout, specify if it should log an error.
+When disabled, the timeout is logged as a debug message.
+- `dns_mode` (String) Select the primary DNS connection type (TCP or UDP).
+- `dns_prefer_i_pv4` (Boolean) Prioritize IPv4 DNS results when trying to establish a connection.
+- `dns_resolver` (String) Select the primary DNS resolver type (LEGACY or ASYNC).
+- `keepalive` (String) Enable or disable connection keepalive support.
+Accepts a boolean value: on / off.
+- `keepalive_idle_timeout` (Number) Set maximum time expressed in seconds for an idle keepalive connection.
+- `keepalive_max_recycle` (Number) Set maximum number of times a keepalive connection can be used before it is retired.
+- `max_worker_connections` (Number) Set maximum number of TCP connections that can be established per worker.
+- `source_address` (String) Specify network address to bind for data traffic.

 <a id="nestedatt--spec--tcp--tls"></a>
 ### Nested Schema for `spec.tcp.tls`